 Community Food Advocates utilizes high-impact public policy that ensures all New Yorkers have access to healthy, affordable, culturally affirming foods within an equity-centered, sustainable food system.
 High-impact public policy change is what drives us.

+Paul Newman was an actor, race car driver, activist, and a salad dressing philanthropist.
 In the spirit of Paul Newman, how are you “raising a little hell” in your community?

 1. Looking at what is being said, examining the subtext, and then challenging that.
 When I started working in school meals, it was seen as separate from the school system.
 But we know that it’s connected: when universal free school meals are put in place–kids do better in school.
 I thought, “who do we need in the room?” and we brought in not just anti-hunger advocates but students, parents, cafeteria workers, teachers, and principals.
 When you have the range of knowledge, analysis, and experience working towards the same thing–that’s when you can make big change.